-The major storm surge and coastal flooding in Wellington earlier this month was another reminder that the sea is now lapping close to a lot of New Zealand’s front doors.
+The release of the NZ SeaRise project’s sobering data about projected sea level rise around New Zealand is yet another reminder that the water is now lapping close to a lot of New Zealand’s front doors.
 The ominous question is: who will pay when it crosses the threshold?

 But that’s not a question worrying insurance companies.
 They’ve made their position clear — they won’t be paying for it.